reegnz/terraform-install/README.md

 pick up the correct binary based on the version file, and invoke the cached binary passing all args.

+### Defining a global version

+Just put the default version you intend to use into  `$HOME/.terraform-version` and the wrapper will pick it up as long as you're running the commands under `$HOME`.

 ### Environment variables

 - `TF_INSTALL_VERSIONS_DIR` - install terraform versions into a custom